i2p/i2p.www/i2p2www/spec/cryptography.rst

 Signatures
 ==========

-DSA is the default signature algorithm, but we are in the process of migrating to more secure algorithms.
-See below.
+Numerous signature algorithms, with varying key and signature lengths, are defined by signature types.
+It is relatively easy to add more signature types.

+EdDSA-SHA512-Ed25519 is the current default signature algorithm.
+DSA, which was the original algorithm before we added support for signature types, is still in use in the network.

 DSA
 ---